Last Updated on 1 month ago by Admin

 Unfortunately, answering the question “Is doxing legal?” is a bit tricky as it can vary from one case to another.
 The answer can also change based on what information got distributed, where that information came from, and who got doxed.

-Often, doxxing is part of a more extensive campaign to harass an individual or entity, and there are certain people, such as jurors or witnesses, that fall into different categories.
+Often, doxxing is part of a more extensive campaign to harass an individual or entity, and there are certain people, such as jurors or witnesses, who fall into different categories.
 It is often challenging to discover the identity of the person doxxing, which is an obstacle that can be difficult to overcome.

 If the information was obtained legally, either through social media or on a public forum such as a Google search, it’s unlikely the doxing is illegal since anyone can access this information.
 While many people would find this disturbing, doxxing can often take little snippets of information that seem harmless on their own and compile them to create a bigger picture.